numeract/learning-R/style_guide.md

 ## Comments and documentation

-- Always in English, run spell-checker
+- Always in English, please run a spell-checker
 - Explain *Why* not *What* (assume people know the programming language)
     + leave a space after the comment symbol, as in `# `